ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Connection establishment is divided into two top-level steps: Candidate Gathering, to identify the paths, protocols, and endpoints to use, and Candidate Racing (see Section 4.2.2 of {{I-D.ietf-taps-arch}}), in which the necessary protocol handshakes are conducted so that the transport system can select which set to use.

-This document structures the candidates for racing as a tree as terminological convention.
-While a a tree structure is not the only way in which racing can be implemented, it does ease the illustration of how racing works.
+For ease of illustration, this document structures the candidates for racing as a tree, however a tree structure is not the only way in which racing can be implemented.

 The most simple example of this process might involve identifying the single IP address to which the implementation wishes to connect, using the system's current default path (i.e., using the default interface), and starting a TCP handshake to establish a stream to the specified IP address.
 However, each step may also differ depending on the requirements of the connection: if the endpoint is defined as a hostname and port, then there may be multiple resolved addresses that are available; there may also be multiple paths available, (in this case using an interface other than the default system interface); and some protocols may not need any transport handshake to be considered "established" (such as UDP), while other connections may utilize layered protocol handshakes, such as TLS over TCP.